What is Peer Review?

 - The journal is published by a professional association, society, research association, or academic institution.

-Some of the databases, such as Ebscohost's Academic Search Complete, have a check box one can select to search only peer-reviewed journals.
+Some of the databases, such as Ebscohost's Academic Search Complete, have a check box one can select to search only peer-reviewed journals, while the contents of other databases, such as Jstor and ScienceDirect, are completely peer-reviewed.